\n\n

 – Significant laundry burden affecting the family

-Concrete detail prompts action.
-“We’re washing bedding every day and my child cried before a birthday party because she was scared she’d wet the bed” carries more weight than “it’s quite frequent.”
+Concrete details prompt action.
+Saying “We’re washing bedding every day and my child cried before a birthday party because she was scared she’d wet the bed” carries more weight than just “it’s quite frequent.”

 You are entitled to do this.
-NICE CG111 (Nocturnal Enuresis in Children, 2010, updated) recommends that children aged 5 and over with bedwetting should be assessed rather than simply monitored.
-It recommends that treatment — including enuresis alarms and/or desmopressin — should be considered for children aged 7 and over, and earlier where distress or impact warrants it.
+NICE CG111 (Nocturnal Enuresis in Children, 2010, updated) recommends that children aged five and over with bedwetting should be assessed rather than simply monitored.
+It also recommends considering treatment — including enuresis alarms and/or desmopressin — for children aged seven and over, or earlier if distress or impact warrants it.

-You can say, calmly: “I’ve read the NICE guidance on nocturnal enuresis, which recommends assessment from age five and treatment from age seven.
+You can calmly say: “I’ve read the NICE guidance on nocturnal enuresis, which recommends assessment from age five and treatment from age seven.
 We’d like to understand what assessment is available and what the next step should be.”

 This isn’t confrontational.
-It’s simply informed.
-Most GPs will respond constructively when a parent demonstrates they’ve done their homework.
+It’s informed.
+Most GPs respond constructively when parents demonstrate they’ve done their homework.

 A two-week record of wet and dry nights, fluid intake, and any daytime symptoms is far more persuasive than a verbal account.
-It shows the pattern is consistent, not occasional — and it saves time in the appointment.
-Many continence services require one anyway; presenting it at the GP stage moves things along.
+It shows the pattern is consistent, not occasional — and it saves time during the appointment.
+Many continence services require one; presenting it at the GP stage can help move things forward.

 Certain symptoms warrant faster referral.
 Raise them clearly if they apply: